UBS slashes price target on JD.com Inc. [JD] – find out why.

 as a special resolution, THAT the Company’s Second Amended and Restated Memorandum of Association and Articles of Association (the “Current M&AA”) be amended and restated by their deletion in their entirety and by the substitution in their place of the Third Amended and Restated Memorandum of Association and Articles of Association in the form as attached as Exhibit B to the notice of the annual general meeting of shareholders dated May 22, 2023 (the “Amended M&AA”) for the purposes of, among others, (i) bringing the Current M&AA in line with applicable amendments made to Appendix 3 to Hong Kong Listing Rules; and (ii) making other consequential and housekeeping changes in conjunction with the proposed adoption of the Amended M&AA.

-The results of the trading session contributed to over 13420532 shares changing hands.
-Over the past one week, the price volatility of JD.com Inc. stands at 1.74% while the volatility over the past one month is 2.84%.
+It opened the trading session at $34.66, the shares rose to $36.19 and dropped to $34.58, the range by which the price of stock traded the whole day.
+The daily chart for JD points out that the company has recorded -45.90% loss over the past six months.
+However, it is still -13.27% lower than its most recent low trading price.

-The market cap for JD stock reached $55.84 billion, with 1.57 billion shares outstanding and 1.28 billion shares in the current float.
-Compared to the average trading volume of 11.76M shares, JD reached a trading volume of 13420532 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 11.32M shares, JD reached to a volume of 12654684 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for JD shares is $60.63 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on JD stock is a recommendation set at 1.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.